TonyMane/JRBasin/blast.md

 If you copy and paste that into a file called 'blastx_practice.sh', and then modify the --acount (probably stephanieewing versus frankstewart), this script should work as is (assuming you have fastq file called JRW_metaG_04182022_RW04.R1.fastq, however, this could be one of the soil metagenomes as well, and you can change this to whatever you want to call it).

 But getting back to the actual command we ran.
 The '-q' variable is the input metagenome.
 The database file is the '-d' parameter.
 The '-f' flage tells use to print the output in tab-delimited file.
 The '-k' flag tells use how many postive hits to print.
 I choose 1 here, because i am interested solely in evaluating the relative abundance of genes identified as a nosZ variant.
 The '--id' is the percent amino-acid identity that should be observed between a query sequence in the metagenome and a given protein in the database.
 This is probably one of the more important parameters to understand.
 At 70% id, we can be reasonably sure our postive hits are positive.
 However, there are some genes that have shared evolutionary trajectories, yet distinct functions, with other genes such that 70% is too low.
-This is the case of ammonia monooxygeneases and methane monooxygenases, I typically use tighter (i.e. high %ids).
-However, for most of the genes in the greening database (51 i think), 70% is a good threshold.
+This is the case of ammonia monooxygeneases and methane monooxygenases, I typically use high %IDs, 80-90% (i.e. high %ids).
+Michael Pester has looked at thresholds for these, especially amoA.
+However, for most of the genes in the greening database (51 i think), 70% is a good conservative threshold.
 The 'min-score' is a data-indepenendent cummulative score.
 If you want better explanations on bit-score/evalues, see: https://www.metagenomics.wiki/tools/blast/evalue

 I recommend at least looking at the output of the blast search: